 1) Oral Sedation-Southern Georgia Oral Surgery

-Southern Georgia Oral Surgery prefers to use this method of sedation for all patients experiencing any oral surgery procedures.
-Dr. Dr. Myers is an oral surgeon who specially traing to administer medications intravenously.
-IV sedation can be combined with inhalational and oral forms of sedation.
+Southern Georgia Oral and Maxillofacial Surgery prefers to use this method of sedation for all patients experiencing any oral surgery procedures.
+Dr. Myers is an oral surgeon who has undergone specialty traing to administer medications intravenously.
+IV sedation can be combined with oral forms of sedation take 1 hour prior to your procedure.
 IV sedation is a more invasive method of oral surgical anesthesia in which the protective reflexes of the patient are compormised.
 The medications used with this method can directly affect the heart rate, ability to breath and level of oxygenation.
 Proper monitoring is essential while this method of sedation is employed.
 All medications are introduced through an IV port and enter directly into the venous bloodstream.
-The effect of the medications become apparent with in seconds and the bodies response is usually depicted on the monitor readings.
+The effect of the medications become apparent within seconds and the body’s response is usually depicted on the monitor readings.
 IV sedation allows the introduction of medications before, during and after a procedure.
-The most wonderful aspect of this method of sedation is the abilty to reverse the effect of most meds used during a oral surgery procedure.
+The most wonderful aspect of this method of sedation is the abilty to reverse the effect of the medication used during an oral surgery procedure.